 Today’s fine Tibetan and Nepalese rugs are boasting more modern designs and are commissioned by American or European markets and can be of exceptional value considering all the work that goes into creating the masterpiece as well as the fine fibers such as natural silk and Nepalese wool that is used in their creation.
 They are highly durable and admired for their remarkable beauty and fine knotting.

 One mystery for scholars of Tibetan history is the origin of the basic knotting technique used to create Tibetan carpets.
-In most of Asia, either Turkish knot or the Persian knot is used to create the pile or depth of a carpet but Tibetan weavers utilize an elongated knot called a Senna loop.
+In most of Asia, either Turkish knot or the Persian knot (Senneh knot) is used to create the pile or depth of a carpet, but Tibetan weavers utilize the Tibetan knot; where rugs are woven by wrapping a continues length of yarn over a rod laid across the warps stretched on the loom.
+When the rod has been wrapped for its entire length, a knife is slid along the rod, cutting the wrapped yarn into two rows of pile tufts.
 Same loop is found in 1500-year-old carpet remains in Egypt by researchers.
 The rug makers in Scandinavia still use a version of that knot.
-No other cultures are known to use the Senna loop.
-Whether the Senna loop was developed independently in Tibet or was adopted from another culture is unknown.
+No other cultures are known to use the Tibetan knot.
+Whether the Tibetan knot was developed independently in Tibet or was adopted from another culture is unknown.
 Tibet is geographically very isolated but it has always maintained outside ties by trade routes through the mountains.